How to Reduce Retail Inventory Shrink

 Intentional theft or fraud by vendors is another area of shrinkage that may be harder to address.
 Remember, since much vendor fraud involves the delivery or return of merchandise, physical solutions such as truck searches on your receiving docs, or delivery audits, can help here.

 If vendor fraud is a problem for your organization, consider also taking a close look at your receiving procedures.
-At minimum, there should be a division between staff receiving goods, staff processing invoices, and staff handling payments.
+At a minimum, there should be a division between staff receiving goods, staff processing invoices, and staff handling payments.

 Looking to improve your loss prevention results?
 Even the most well-known tactics can be made more effective when they’re linked to data, metrics and controls that you manage with software.